yalogica/mediacommander/readme.txt

 When you delete a folder, all items (pages, posts, media files, etc.) that were linked to that folder are not deleted.
 It simply removes the link between them and the folder, after which all items become available and visible in a special 'Uncategorized' virtual directory.

 = If a folder is deleted will the media file in the folder be deleted too? = No, only the folder is removed.
+But there is also an option that allows you to delete all attachments to a folder too.

 = Nothing happened after the image was replaced =
 Most likely, your browser is still caching the old image, so you are seeing the old image instead of the replaced image.
 Try performing a hard refresh while viewing the page (Ctrl + F5 on Windows, Apple + R / Command + R on Mac).